CosmosOS/Cosmos/docs/articles/dev/public-api.md

 Three categories stay out of the files, the first two through `.editorconfig` overrides that set `RS0016`/`RS0017` to `none` under their paths:

-- The vendored directories (`SharpZipLib`, the PNG decoder, the TrueType fonts).
-Their types that are still `public` leak into the package anyway; making them `internal` is part of the pre-release surface cleanup, and keeping them out of the files means that cleanup will not churn the declared surface.
+- The vendored directories (`SharpZipLib`, the BigGustave PNG decoder, the TrueType fonts).
+The exemption is what let that cleanup happen without churning the declared surface; all three trees are `internal` throughout now, so it currently exempts nothing and stays as the standing rule for the next vendored tree.
 - The generated `KernelVersion.g.cs` that carries `Kernel.VersionString`: the declared-API format records constant values, and this one changes with every version stamp.
 - `internal` symbols, including everything exposed to the test kernels through `InternalsVisibleTo`.